-He has been a member of Prysmian Board of Directors since February 2014 when he was co-opted by the then Board of Directors to replace a resigning Director, to then receive confirmation from the Shareholders' Meeting on 16 April 2014.
+He has been a member of Prysmian Board of Directors since February 2014.
+He was elected to his current position by the Shareholders' Meeting on 16 April 2015 from the slate submitted by the Board of Directors, which obtained the majority of votes.